For some, the hardest part of email marketing can be design.

 Your logo should be at the top left or center of your email.
 Make your logo clickable to your website so your contacts will be able to find any additional information they need.

-Use your organization’s colors in the background, buttons, and text to make it fit your branding.
+Use your organization’s colors in the background, buttons, and fonts to make it fit your branding.
 This will keep your emails looking branded and professional to draw people into your message.

-Stats show that emails with 1 to 3 images result in more clicks.
+Stats show that emails with 1 to 3 high-quality images result in more clicks.

 When people open your email, they need to see an image that supports your message and draws them to your message.
 This image should inspire your supporters to continue reading.